nkabbara/nkabbara.github.io/docs/practicing-stupidity.md

 layout: page
 title: "Practicing Stupidity"
 date: 2021-11-21
-version: 0.0.6
+version: 0.0.7
 categories: philosophy
 ---

 You don't want to look stupid because you want others to think that you're smart [^1].
 But doing so impedes your growth.

 For example, when you hesitate to ask a stupid question in order to maintain an image, you miss an opportunity to learn something new.
 Or when you avoid walking across the coffee shop to talk to the seemingly interesting person, you lose a possibility of a good friendship.
-There are many variations of this and they mostly result in missed opportunities.
+There are many variations of this **and they mostly result in missed opportunities.**

 But why would you avoid doing something that's good for you?

-Probably because looking smart could mean more money or more respect or popularity.
-So you do everything you can to look smart.
+Probably because looking smart could mean more money or more respect or popularity. **So you do everything you can to look smart.**

 Another possibility is your cultural norms in regards to stupidity and how you were raised in the context of those norms.
 You might have been chastised as a child for asking seemingly stupid questions or for doing seemingly stupid things.
 That child might be here with you now trying to avoid that old pain[^2].